clearlinux/clear-linux-documentation/source/multiboot.rst

 ----------------------

-For each OS you want to be able to boot into from the multiboot environment, you'll need an installation image.
-To create the specific multiboot environment we proposed in the beginning of this tutorial, you will need:
+For each OS you want to be able to boot into from the multiboot menu, you'll need an installation image.
+To create the specific multiboot setup we proposed in the beginning of this tutorial, you will need:

   *  A **Clear Linux OS image**, which can be downloaded from our `releases page`_; be sure to select a version that includes installer software.
-  *  The **CentOS image** (select the "Minimal" version); links for where to download CentOS Minimal iso images can be found on the `CentOS website`_.
+  *  The **CentOS image** ("Minimal" version); links for where to download CentOS Minimal iso images can be found on the `CentOS website`_.
-  *  A Windows installation image, or a system with Windows pre-installed can work just as well.
+  *  A Windows installation image, or a system with Windows pre-installed can work as well.

 If you have non-installer versions of images you want to use in your multiboot environment, pre-partitioning work should be done